 Is title insurance a waste of money?
 It’s helpful when you get into ownership disputes.
 These cases could end up in court and take months and years to settle.

 You could fork over tens of thousands of dollars in legal fees and headaches.
 Some of the issues homeowners find themselves in may include:

 - Unknown liens: One of the most common issues for new homeowners is liens on the property they’re unaware of.
 They could come from different sources, even if it’s the previous homeowner’s fault.
 They may have failed to pay a contractor or the local tax authority.
 These instances lead to someone else claiming ownership of your property.

-- Unknown easements: Easements allow a person legally to use someone else’s property for their use.
+- Unknown easements: Easements allow a person to use someone else’s property legally.
 A utility company may use an easement to go into your backyard to work on power lines without your permission.
 Title insurance will protect you from easement disputes.

 - Fraudulent claims: You could run into an issue where a spouse, child or someone else claims ownership of your home, but they don’t have a realistic claim.
 Or, they could be someone you know pretending to be your spouse or heir to try and sneak away ownership of the property.
 Title insurance protects against this issue.

 Is Title Insurance a Waste of Money?

 In most cases, title insurance is not a waste of money.
 It can save you money and stress in the long run.

 If ownership issues arise, it could be worth purchasing.
 The cost of title insurance can vary widely based on several factors: